kickstarter/telekinesis/README.md

 ## Consumers

-### DistributedConsumer
+### KCL

-The `DistributedConsumer` is a wrapper around Amazon's [Kinesis Client Library (also called the KCL)](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-app.html#kinesis-record-processor-overview-kcl).
+`Telekinesis::Consumer::KCL` is a wrapper around Amazon's [Kinesis Client Library (also called the KCL)](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-app.html#kinesis-record-processor-overview-kcl).

-Each `DistributedConsumer` is considered to be part of a group of consumers that make up an _application_.
-An application can be running on any number of hosts.
+Each KCL instance is part of a group of consumers that make up an _application_.
+An application can be running on any number of hosts in any number of processes.
 Consumers identify themself uniquely within an application by specifying a `worker_id`.

 All of the consumers within an application attempt to distribute work evenly between themselves by coordinating through a DynamoDB table.
 This coordination